 What is world literature?
 How have writers engaged with the concept?
 How have they explored their role as a writer in the 20th century?

 This module explores a range of texts written in a range of languages and genres, examining the engagement of writers with their role in different social, political and historical contexts.
-Lectures will provide an introduction to the genre being studied and address the question of the role of the writer in the context of world literatures.
+Lectures aim to provide an introduction to the genre being studied and address the question of the role of the writer in the context of world literatures.
 Workshops will focus on a range of set and optional texts of global importance, which will be considered as examples of the literary genre and in relation to material covered in the lecture.

-The module is divided into five sections, each focusing on a specific genre.
-Each section will comprise three texts, two of which are optional.
+The module is usually divided into five sections, each focusing on a specific genre.
+Each section will usually comprise three texts, two of which are optional.
 All texts explore the role of the writer in different social, political and historical contexts of the 20th century, and the ways their writing engages with these contexts.